 In the IELTS Speaking test you will be asked questions about different aspects of your life: your hobbies, where you live, your occupation.
 How important is it to answer truthfully?

-- You could simply answer “In Dubai.”
-This may be true, and after all, it does answer the question.
-But it gives the examiner no clue to your level of English, so you will not score any points.
+- You could simply answer ‘In Dubai.‘ This may be true, and after all, it does answer the question.
+But it gives the examiner no clue about your level of English, so you will not score any points.

 There are several topics for Speaking Part 1 that are quite predictable (home, family, job, hobbies, etc.).
 Prepare some impressive phrases and expressions like the ones above that you can use when talking about them.

 In Part 2 you will get a topic card with three prompts.
 For example, you might be asked to describe a close friend, and to state…